codatio/codat-docs/docs/bank-feeds/create-account.md

 ## Overview

-When implementing your bank feed solution, you need to create your customer as a [company](../terms/company) in Codat before registering their accounting platform as a connection and creating a source account to represent the company's actual bank account.
+When implementing your bank feed solution, you need to create your customer as a [company](../terms/company) in Codat before registering their accounting software as a connection and creating a source account to represent the company's actual bank account.

 You can see how these elements fit together and where they sit in the overall bank feeds process on the diagram below.